-In this page we will cover Taekwondo takedowns, and whether or not they are allowed and/or taught in Taekwondo schools.
+In this page, we explain whether or not Taekwondo takedowns are allowed, and if it is taught in Taekwondo schools.

 Are There Takedowns in Taekwondo?

-Although Taekwondo is primarily a striking based martial art, that prioritizes leg strikes and distance control, takedowns are taught at some schools.
-In the self defense portion of class, they will teach how to use takedowns in order to escape a difficult situation.
+Although Taekwondo is primarily a striking-based martial art, that prioritizes leg strikes and distance control, takedowns are taught at some schools.
+In the self-defense portion of the class, they will teach how to use takedowns to escape a difficult situation.

-There are two types of takedowns that are taught at Taekwondo schools, and they are takedowns in combination with strikes, and takedowns after escaping a choke.
+Two types of takedowns are taught at Taekwondo schools, and they are takedowns in combination with strikes, and takedowns after escaping a choke.

 Takedowns & Strikes